ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `year`: Maximum year to set in the query
+* `month`: Maximum month to set in the query
+* `day`: Maximum day to set in the query
+* `hour`: Maximum hour to set in the query
+* `min`: Maximum minute to set in the query
+* `sec`: Maximum second to set in the query

+Return value:

+The error indicator for the function
 Set the maximum date for a query.

+Handle to a DB-All.e session
 <a name='idba_enqlevel'></a>
 #### idba_enqlevel(handle, ltype1, l1, ltype2, l2)